 Updating Data When More Rows Are Added After You Insert a Spreadsheet Into Google Doc

-For example, in our example, we have inserted the range A1:E7 from Google Sheets into the Google Docs.
+For instance, in our example, we have inserted the range A1:E7 from Google Sheets into the Google Doc file.

 Unfortunately, you will not be able to update the data when you add new rows in the dataset (deleting rows is fine and will be accounted for).

 So if you add new rows, you need to update the range so that it now refers to the new range that has the added rows.

 Below are the steps to change the linked range in Google Docs:

 - Click anywhere in the table in Google Docs

 - Click on the ‘Linked Table Option‘ (the icon at the top-right part of the table)